mowillia/LargeNKP/README.md

 ## Running Large N Algorithm

-The quickest way to run the algorithm for a first test is to open the notebook `quick_start.ipynb` and execute all the cells.
-The notebook compares the results of the large N algorithm to those of dynamical programming for the above Knapsack instance.
-The knapsack algorithms out put lists of 1s and 0s corresponding to putting an item in a knapsack or leaving it out.
-To get results for the large N algorithm solution alone run the following code.
+Given weights, values, and a limit, the large N algorithm outputs a list of 1s and 0 correspon algorithm corresponding to putting the respective item in the list in the knapsack or leaving it out.
+To quickly run the algorithm, execute the following code after defining the item list above.

 ```
 from largeN import zero_one_algorithm